cngroupdk/cnu-level-up/Level 4/README.md

 For most of you, the working in the `agile` way is the new thing.
 Don't worry we will give you all resources needed for you to become _"Agile champion"_

-## Agile (TBD)
+## Agile

 Important values that covers the Agile principles in general: [Agile Manifesto](https://agilemanifesto.org/principles.html)

-## Scrum (TDB)
+## Scrum

 Scrum is a framework for developing and sustaining complex products.
-This Guide contains the definition of Scrum.
+[Scrum Guide](https://scrumguides.org/scrum-guide.html) contains the definition of Scrum.
 This definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
-Ken Schwaber and Jeff Sutherland developed Scrum; the Scrum Guide is written and provided by them.
-Together, they stand behind the [Scrum Guide](https://scrumguides.org/scrum-guide.html)

 ### Tutorials and explainers